 The department of Industrial Design is a faculty that combines technology and creativity.
 We create intelligent systems, products and related services in a societal context.
 We work on technological solutions for mobility and other subjects but have a high focus on the human user.

-In our design squad, we work on seven challenges:
+In our design squad, we work on five challenges:

 Each semester, a few more concrete topics are selected for defining project briefs.

 Automated driving: is almost market-ready and is expected to revolutionize the driving experience.
 How will we interact with these vehicles (inside & outside) and how does the future interior support our needs such as non-driving activities?

 Adaptive interiors: Novel interactive materials such as smart textiles and metamaterials will support the design of more comfortable and responsive and adaptive vehicle interiors to both increase pleasure in driving and support shared car ownership by adapting to different drivers and styles.